Fliros/Fliros/Readme.md

 1. Docker for containerization
 2. Nginx as a reverse proxy
 3. Gunicorn as an application server for FastAPI

-## Core Functionality Implementation Plan
-1. Set up the development environment:
-   - Initialize a Git repository
-   - Set up Docker containers for PostgreSQL, Python backend, and React frontend

-2. Implement basic backend functionality:
-   - User authentication (registration, login, logout)
-   - GPX file upload endpoint
-   - Simple GPX processing (extract coordinates, store in database)

-3. Create frontend components:
-   - User authentication forms
-   - File upload interface
-   - Basic map view using Leaflet.js and OpenStreetMap

-4. Implement area calculation:
-   - Use PostGIS for buffering and union operations
-   - Calculate total uncovered area and percentage of Earth's surface

-5. Develop map visualization:
-   - Create an API endpoint to retrieve uncovered areas as GeoJSON
-   - Implement client-side rendering of uncovered areas on the map

-6. Add user dashboard:
-   - Display total uncovered area and percentage
-   - Show recent tracks and statistics

-7. Implement asynchronous processing:
-   - Set up Celery for background tasks
-   - Move GPX processing and area calculation to background jobs

-8. Optimize and refine:
-   - Implement caching for frequently accessed data
-   - Optimize database queries and indexing
-   - Add error handling and logging

-This plan focuses on getting a minimum viable product (MVP) up and running, which we can then iterate upon and improve.

 ## Map Visualization Design
 1. Data Preparation: